Liouville hypersurfaces and connect sum cobordisms: Introduction

-\begin{rmk} A careful construction of the neighborhood $\mathcal{N}(\Sigma)$ as well as the normalizations of the contact forms required to perform the convex gluing used to define the Liouville connect sum will be described in Section \ref{Sec:StandardNeighborhood}. \end{rmk}
+where $p\sim \Upsilon(p)$ for $p\in \partial \mathcal{N}(\Sigma_{1})$.
+A careful construction of the neighborhood $\mathcal{N}(\Sigma)$ as well as the normalizations of the contact forms required to perform the convex gluing used to define the Liouville connect sum will be described in Section \ref{Sec:StandardNeighborhood}.

 \begin{defn} In the above notation, we say that the contact manifold